mobxjs/mobx/docs/intro/overview.md

 The following code will alter your data every second, and the UI will update automatically when needed.
 No explicit relations are defined in either in the controller functions that _change_ the state or in the views that should _update_.
-Decorating your _state_ and _views_ with `makeReactive` is enough for Mobservable to detect all relationships.
+Decorating your _state_ and _views_ with `observable` is enough for Mobservable to detect all relationships.
 Here are two examples of changing the state:

 ```javascript